BlankCoders/GoogleKickStart2020_Solutions/Resources.md

-# Hacktoberfest-2020
+# Hacktoberfest 2021

 Hacktoberfest® is open to everyone in our global community.
-Whether you’re a developer or a student learning to code.
+Whether you’re a seasoned contributor or looking for projects to contribute to for the first time, you’re welcome to participate.

-* Hacktoberfest is a celebration open to everyone in our global community.
-* Pull requests can be made in any GitHub-hosted repositories/projects.
-* You can sign up anytime between October 1 and October 31.

 ### Visit [Hacktoberfest](https://hacktoberfest.digitalocean.com/) Website to know more.